cmmasaba/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # HEADING 1
 This is a project I did while studying Software Engineering at ALX.
-This work covers concepts on [current project]<br/>
+This work covers concepts on `Warm up`<br/>

 ##Technologies
 -`Environment:` `Ubuntu 20.04`<br/>